Fishdestroyer/WK-17-REGEX/gist.md

 # WEEK 17 REGEX

+## Description

 In our week 17 assignment, we are tasked with breaking down a REGEX (Regular Expression) and describing each section of the expression.

 ## Summary

-I have chosen to use one of the supplied expressions from our module content, matching an emai.
+I have chosen to use one of the supplied expressions from our module content, matching an email.
  The supplied expression is as follows-

   /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/